 If a participant is late for the Daily Scrum Meeting, the reason for the delay should be found out.
 Was it a one-time thing because the participant was stuck in a traffic jam?
 Does it happen regularly because the participant has private problems that affect the work?
 The Scrum Master should find out what the reason is, especially in the case of regular delays.
 If, for example, the same Developers are always late because the train they all take jointly is often late, then the meeting could be rescheduled for a few minutes, for example.

 Some teams have introduced penalties for being late, e.g. paying small amounts that are donated to charity at the end of the project, or baking biscuits for the whole team.
 The extent to which such penalties make sense should be decided individually from team to team.
 However, it is important that the reasons for lateness are not pushed into the background and that first attempts are made to remedy them instead of implementing sanctions and not questioning the reasons.

 Ideally in the morning with compulsory attendance and punctual appearance of all Developers

 Result: Information about the current progress, improved communication, rapid initiation of improvements, as well as an increase in the mutual knowledge of all Developers

 In the Daily Scrum Meeting, it is important that all Developers have a chance to speak about what they have achieved, their plans and challenges.
 This type of communication is called participative communication: the participants take an active part in the exchange.
 It should be ensured that the participation of the Developers is equal and that everything that is said is taken seriously, especially when it comes to impediments.

-Perhaps you have heard the word participative in connection with the environmental analysis?
+You have already heard the word participative in connection with the environmental analysis.
 There are three different approaches to the environmental analysis:

 Participative approach: all parties affected by the project are treated as partners and are actively involved in the project.
 Participation in this approach ranges from information and communication to involvement in the decision-making process.